devpi/devpi-ldap/README.rst

 ``attribute_name``
   The name of the attribute which should be extracted from the search result.

-The JSON file should then look similar to this:
+The YAML file should then look similar to this:

 .. code-block:: yaml